(The last chapter of Akayama DanJay.)

 The Hurricane awkwardly knocked its pincers together and signaled with its eyes.
 “Would you consider a game of space-chess?”

 “Game over!”
 Lucille directed Charlie and Dakshi to make the Galaxy Zephyr raise the Wheel with one arm while its three free hands gripped the Hurricane’s scorpion carapace.
 With a flex of titanic muscles, the Galaxy Zephyr jerked the stinging tail as if it was the Chain.

 Uzumaki signaled back to the Hurricane through eyeballs on the Galaxy Zephyr’s palms.
 “Join me, Compatriot!
 You’ll see the universe never had to feel so cold!“

 “I’d never share space with the likes of you!”
-Despite the signal’s message, the Hurricane felt its own consciousness leak out with each eye-movement.
+Despite the signal’s message, the Hurricane felt its own consciousness leak out its pupils with each eye-movement, and out its teeth when it opened its lips.
 It was abandoning itself.
 “Just because I ate the universe and blew up Earth, you think I’m some sort of antagonist?”
 The Hurricane felt its thorax tearing.
 Rather than split in half, it let the Galaxy Zephyr stretch its body long and thin like taffy until it was a coiling strand of cosmic spaghetti which slipped from the Galaxy Zephyr’s grip.
 It grew a snake-like face baring fangs larger than galactic clusters.
 It signaled with predatory eyes, “Your next attack is your last!”